manasi-ganti/brood/README.md

 (note: music/images take longer to load than when locally run)

 current features:
 ambient noise, two coffee shop backgrounds, music (including input for custom music)

-features to come:
+updates:
+input for custom music added
+more music options added, randomly chosen based on genre when drink name is clicked (that means if you don't like the music, click the 'drink' again and it will reset)

-mobile friendly, skip button and more music options, more coffee shop backgrounds, more ambient noise options, maybe a pomodoro timer.
+features to come (eventually): mobile friendly, more coffee shop backgrounds, more ambient noise options, maybe a pomodoro timer.

 ## Instructions to run locally
 ### 1. Download